 This semester class is open to all students, and can be taken any and all semesters.
 In this class we practice group singing technique and World Music drumming.
 We perform songs from all types of genres, like classical, hip hop, and modern rock.

 This is a year-long class, in which students learn traditional concert band instruments.
-Any student may join, however students need at least 1 year of experience, or to will need to take lessons outside of class with Ms. DiMarzio to catch up.
+Any student may join, no experience necessary!
 In this class, we perform upwards of 7 concerts every year.
 Students have the opportunity not only to perform, but to compose their own music, and analyze performance recordings.

 Do you want to learn how to Speak Spanish in a fun and engaging class?
 Then join the Spanish immersion experience at Merrill!
-In Spanish 2, you will continue to develop skills in speaking, writing, reading and listening of the Spanish language and culture by creating and dramatizing class-made stories, listening to songs, reading novels, participating in Readers Theater and much more.
+In Spanish 1, you will develop skills in speaking, writing, reading and listening of the Spanish language and culture by creating and dramatizing class-made stories, listening to songs, reading novels, participating in Readers Theater and much more

 It is our diversity that makes us unique.
 English Language Development class provides an inclusive, diverse setting where you will be able to perfect your English language skills collaboratively with individuals from many different cultures and parts of the world.
 We practice reading, writing, speaking and listening skills by exploring all kinds of engaging topics from music, immigration, labor issues, sports and the list goes on.
 Come join us to increase, share and celebrate our unique cultural and linguistic knowledge and abilities.

-The new entry for next year is “Sociology and Sport.”
-In America we are currently dealing with a new wave of sports intersecting with politics and activism, what’s up with that?
-Well in fact sports and sociology have always been linked in 20th century American politics and this course is going to cover 9 different events and allow the students to research and examine each event through a variety of lens’s and perspectives.
-Where do sports intersect with politics and pop culture?
-Find out next year in GT’s “Sociology and Sport”!
+GT: The first part of the course is all about Debate and Rhetoric over important and timely issues.
 The second part of the course will be Advanced Reading which is again students reading four different genres of text: Sci-Fi Dystopian, Non-Fiction Narrative, Graphic Novels and Diverse Point of View (Non-white male author with non-white male protagonist) and the class promotes reading with intention as well deep understanding and thinking in a social setting.